nrwl/nx/docs/node/guides/configuration.md

 ### CLI Options

-The following command will generate a new library: `nx g @nrwl/node:lib mylib`.
-If you set the `defaultCollection` property, you can generate the lib without mentioning the collection name: `nx g lib mylib`.
+The following command generates a new library: `nx g @nrwl/node:lib mylib`.
+After setting the `defaultCollection` property, the lib is generated without mentioning the collection name: `nx g lib mylib`.

 ```json
 {